 -

 Most companies tend to believe that the only reason to implement a succession plan is to pick a replacement for the departing CEO or perhaps a couple of top-level executives.
 This is a major reason for a succession plan.
-But a more complete reason is to identify proper replacements, and in the process, prepare to fill all major positions in the company and not just the CEO or top executives.
+But a complete reason is to identify proper replacements and, in the process, prepare to fill all major positions in the company and not just the CEO or top executives.
 This is often called “planning many levels deep”, i.e., mid-level executives to section managers and division.
-Succession planning includes all roles that are necessary, even if unobvious, to keep the business moving.
+Succession planning includes all necessary roles to keep the business moving, even if unobvious.
 Keep in mind that while executives set the strategy, managers implement them.
-A company must have strength in both the areas to succeed.
+A company must have strength in both areas to succeed.

 Managers and executives will leave a company.
-They may take up another job in a different organization or could be axed.
-They may retire or become terminally ill or have to leave town because of a spouse’s relocation.
+They may take up another job in a different organization or be axed.
+They may retire, become terminally ill, or leave town because of a spouse’s relocation.
 Whenever a company anticipates a vacancy of a manager or executive, a seamless transition can be possible simply because there’s time for taking care of the transition.
 It’s when the vacancy is unexpected that the challenge crops up.
-Maintaining continuity is important because it leads to less service disruptions, and of course, lesser costs.
+Maintaining continuity is important because it reduces service disruptions and costs.
 As the economy improves, growth will take place.
-A company can support and sustain growth only when it has a talent for managing the growth.
+A company can support and sustain growth only when it has a talent for managing growth.

 -